- HubPages Tutorials and Community

 Purple Star...Chinese Bellflower.
 Platycodon Grandiflorus

-I published this article about my purple star award-winning articles on February 6, 2013.
-I've seen very few themed lensographies that have been awarded purple stars, so when this one was honored with its own shiny new purple star the very next day I was truly surprised and extremely proud.
+I originally published this article about my purple star award-winning articles on Squidoo on February 6, 2013.
+I had seen very few themed lensographies that had been awarded purple stars, so when this one was honored with its own shiny new purple star the very next day, I was truly surprised and extremely proud.
 In fact, I was over the moon about receiving my 12th purple star award.

 Purple Star #13: Polymer Clay Flower Tutorial - Fantasy Flower Jewelry - Received a Flowery Purple Star Award on February 11, 2013